Kleene-Star/KleeneStar.Core/doc/kleenestar.workspace.md

 The data structure of a workspace is defined by the `IWorkspace` interface and its concrete implementation in the `Workspace` class.
 These objects contain central attributes such as `Key`, `Name`, `Description`, and lifecycle information.
 New workspace instances are created exclusively by the `WorkspaceManager`.
 Direct access to internal data structures is not permitted by the system.
 Instead, the interface acts as a controlled intermediary for all interactions—a model that reliably protects data integrity.

-For reactive, loosely coupled communication, the `WorkspaceManager` provides the `AddWorkspace` and `RemoveWorkspace` events.
+For reactive, loosely coupled communication, the `WorkspaceManager` provides the `WorkspaceAdded`, `WorkspaceUpdated` and `WorkspaceRemoved` events.
 Other components can subscribe to these events and react to changes without creating a direct dependency on the manager.
 This event-driven mechanism promotes high cohesion while maintaining modularity.
 Additionally, the events are made available system-wide via the `WebExpress-EventManager`.

 The `WorkspaceManager` also handles several server-side tasks that are essential for scalability, security, and traceability.
 This includes the persistent storage of all workspaces in a transaction-safe, versioned repository.
 At system startup, all stored workspaces are loaded, and all indexes and event subscriptions are initialized.